 A few days ago we wrote about the simplicity of Italian cuisine.
-We had eaten at a couple of trattorias in Teulada and once again Italy had blown us away with its attitude towards food.
+We had eaten at a couple of trattorias in Teulada on the island of Sardinia, and once again Italy had blown us away with its attitude towards food.
 Simple, honest dishes made using the best ingredients, and treating them with respect.

 We’re really talking about simplicity here.
 Farina e agua.
 Flour and water.
 Measured by eye, and kneaded with love and plenty of elbow grease.
 “No sale (salt)?”
 I enquire.
 “No,” she says.
 “No l’uovo (eggs)?”
 I persist.
 “No,” she replies.
 “No l’olio di oliva (olive oil)?”
 I insist.
 She stops rolling the dough.
 “No. Nothing else.
 Farina e agua.”